Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 • The storageClassName variable is set to oci-bv

 • hostPath defines the 'type' of Persistent Volume.
 The hostPath value used here will ONLY work on a single node, making it only suitable for testing (more information is available here ).
 The hostPath value allows the Persistent Volume to emulate networked storage.
 In this example, the hostPath variable configures the storage class to store the Persistent Volume data at /tmp/test-pv.
-(Note: If you are using a different storage driver you may need to use a different provisioner from hostPath.)
+(Note: If you use a different storage driver, you may need to use a different provisioner from hostPath.)

 2. Deploy the Persistent Volume.